 Parents are welcome to attend the Sunday Forum programs we offer at our nearby center in Hillsdale on many of the class days.
 Parents are always welcome to stay and observe classes.

 What are the Costs of Classes?
 Is Membership Required?

-Kol Shalom provision of mitzvah ceremony and officiating fee varies depending on level of Kol Shalom involvement
+Kol Shalom provision of mitzvah ceremony and officiating fee: $400

 What Personnel are Involved with the Children's Education Program?

 The Children's Education Committee sets policies and does the hiring for our program.
-Davida Jordan will be teaching the bet class.
+Davida Jordan will be teaching the aleph and bet classes.
 Davida is a Kol Shalom member and parent with extensive professional teaching experience including experience teaching in other Jewish children's classes in California.
 She teaches English as second language at the college level.
-Julie, also a Kol Shalom member and [parentis starting her second year teaching in our program.
-She has initiated new and popular activities including a Purim Party in her home.
+Julie McGee is also a Kol Shalom member.
+She is a parent volunteer and former teacher in our program starting her second year, She has initiated new and popular activities including a Purim Party in her home.
 The aleph and bet classrooms are adjacent and the classes frequently combine for joint activities.
 Walt Hellman teaches the the first year mitzvah class. and has been teaching the Kol Shalom mitzvah classes for 12 years.
 He is a founding member of Kol Shalom and has served as co-chair of the Education Committee of the Society for Humanistic Judaism.
 Walt taught high school physics for over 30 years.
-Mary Raskin is excited about teaching the second year mitzvah class.
+Mary Raskin teaches the second year mitzvah class.
 Mary is a Madrikha (certified Ritual Leader) and has experience working with the students and parents to create meaningful b'nai mitzvah ceremonies.
 Mary is in the rabbinic program at the International Institute for Secular and Humanistic Judaism.
 She also represents Kol Shalom on the national board of the Society for Humanistic Judaism.

 Who Do I Contact for Further Information?